how it works

 A certified remediation contractor doesn’t just clean visible mold.
 The job typically includes:

 That last step matters.
-A reputable company will recommend independent post-remediation testing — not done by them — to verify the job was successful.
+A reputable company will recommend independent post-remediation testing, not done by them, to verify the job was successful.
+Our guide to mold clearance testing explains what that verification involves and what passing looks like.

 The Real Cost of DIY Gone Wrong

 Improperly handled mold remediation can spread spores to previously unaffected areas, resulting in a job that’s three or four times more expensive than if a professional had been called initially.
+(See what professional mold remediation costs.)
 If you’re selling the home, undisclosed mold problems found during inspection can blow up a deal.
 For situations with any real complexity, professional remediation is typically the better financial decision, not just the safer one.

 Find local mold remediation contractors in your area to get an inspection and written estimate.